 Bakkafjörður

-The campsite has all the basics and of course, within walking distance to everything you need, including the indoor pool the locals like to use.
+The campsite has all the basics and is within walking distance to everything you need, including the indoor pool the locals like to use.

 Conclusion

-If you choose to drive to all the places listed here, it’s a 622km/386.5 miles ride from Höfn to Bakkafjörður.
+If you choose to visit the East Iceland locations listed here, it’s a 622km/386.5 miles ride from Höfn to Bakkafjörður.
 The distance to and from Reykjavik is not in these numbers.
-If you are in Bakkafjörður, it is faster for you to drive the north route, passing Akureyri when going back to Reykjavik and it’s at least 8 hours according to the homepage of the Icelandic road administration.
+If you are in Bakkafjörður, it is faster for you to drive the north route, passing Akureyri when going back to Reykjavik.
+It’s at least an 8-hour trip, according to the Icelandic road administration.

-Like all parts of Iceland, the eastern parts offers so much more when one ventures off the Ring road.
-Sure there are a few unpaved roads but they are not a problem.
-Just keep a safe speed and do not park in the middle of the road to take pictures of the many stunning scenery you will encounter.
-The places we have listed is not, by far, a full list.
+Like all parts of Iceland, the eastern part offers so much more when one ventures off the Ring Road.
+While there are a few unpaved roads, they are not a problem.
+Just travel at a safe speed and do not park in the middle of the road to take pictures of the many stunning scenes you will encounter.
+The places we have listed are not even close to a full list.
 You will discover your own Iceland.

 Iceland Travel Guides